akimwong/akimwong/articles/summaries/DataScience/Readme.md

 - To do this you must:
 1. Ask questions, list possible solutions.
 2. Explore the data to narrow down the list to one.
+'There is nothing more frustrating than building a great data science solution, to the wrong business problem.'